ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The Transport Services architecture {{I-D.ietf-taps-arch}} defines a system that allows applications to use transport networking protocols flexibly.
 The interface such a system exposes to applications is defined as the Transport Services API {{I-D.ietf-taps-interface}}.
 This API is designed to be generic across multiple transport protocols and sets of protocols features.

 This document serves as a guide to implementation on how to build a system that provides a Transport Services API.
 It is the job of an implementation of a Transport Services system to turn the requests of an application into decisions on how to establish connections, and how to transfer data over those connections once established.
-Note that many operating systems also allow a UDP(-Lite) socket to be connected, i.e., to bind a UDP socket to a specific pair of addresses and ports.
-This is similar to the corresponding TCP sockets API functionality.
-However, for UDP(-Lite), this is only a local operation that serves to simplify the local send/receive functions and to filter the traffic for the specified addresses and ports {{?RFC8085}}.

 The terminology used in this document is based on the Architecture {{I-D.ietf-taps-arch}}.